erred/seankhliao.com/src/blog/12023-01-07-against-robustness-principle.md

 ### _robustness_ principle

-[RFC 761 Section 2.10] Transmission Control Protocol: Philisophy: Robustness Principle:
+[RFC 761 Section 2.10] Transmission Control Protocol: Philosophy: Robustness Principle:

 > be conservative in what you do, be liberal in what you accept from others